Team4159/caffe/README.md

 Compiling will take a long time, so relax in the mean time.

 ### OpenCV on the Robot
-WPILib contains OpenCV 3.1, which should have support for CNNs for deep learning.
-However, it is not known whether a 90 MB Caffe model file can fit into the RoboRio.
-If not then we must use a coprocessor (ideally a Jetson - we haven't confirmed OpenCL support)
+We must use a coprocessor (ideally a Jetson - we haven't confirmed OpenCL support)

 ### Using OpenCV
 Use ```examples/ssd_opencv_ml.py``` to run forward propagation with the inputted image, which will show any detected objects and the time it took.
 Here are some results: